 Visit Iceland in winter – December to February

-The winter months are the coldest of the year, as you would expect for a northern country.
-But don’t let the winter weather in Iceland put you off.
+The winter months are the coldest of the year, but don’t let the winter weather in Iceland put you off.

 At this time of year, however, the weather becomes less stable.
 It means you may encounter all seasons in one day.
 Always be prepared for it all when visiting Iceland in winter: storms, snow, rain, and wind.